Strategy Complexity of Limsup and Liminf Threshold Objectives in Countable MDPs, with Applications to Optimal Expected Payoffs: Introduction

+A slightly different representation of MDPs has often been used in gambling theory.
+Here the random states are kept implicit.
+At every state, there is a set of available actions, and the player chooses a distribution over these actions.
+Every action yields a distribution over the states, from which the successor state is sampled.
+A numeric reward is assigned to each state.
+(Alternatively, each action can be associated with a combined distribution over states and rewards.)

+These two different representations of MDPs are trivially equivalent via mutual encoding.
+However, it should be noted that the MDP being finitely branching in the first model is a stronger condition than requiring finite action sets in the second model.
+Even if all action sets are finite, an action could still yield a distribution over states which has infinite support.
+MDPs with finite action sets in the second model correspond to those in the first model where all controlled states are finitely branching (while random states can still be infinitely branching).

-An MDP can be described as a directed graph where states are either random or controlled.
-In a random state, the next state is chosen according to a predefined probability distribution.
-In a controlled state, the controller can choose a distribution over all possible successor states.
-By fixing a strategy for the controller and an initial state, one obtains a probability space of runs of the MDP.
-The controller's goal is to optimize the expected value of some objective function on the runs.
+By fixing a strategy for the player and an initial state, one obtains a probability space of runs of the MDP.
+The player's goal is to optimize the expected value of some objective function on the runs.
 The amount/type of memory and randomization that $\eps$-optimal (resp.\ optimal) strategies need for a given objective is called its \emph{strategy complexity}.

-\paragraph{$\limsup$ and $\liminf$ objectives.} MDPs are given a reward structure by assigning a real-valued (resp.\ integer or rational) reward to each transition.
+\paragraph{\texorpdfstring{$\limsup$ and $\liminf$ objectives.}{Lim sup and Lim inf objectives}} MDPs are given a reward structure by assigning a real-valued (resp.\ integer or rational) reward to each transition.
 (Alternatively, rewards can be assigned to states.
 The two versions can easily be encoded into each other; cf.~\Cref{sec:connections}.)
-Every run then induces an infinite sequence of seen transition rewards $r_0r_1r_2\dots$ (also called \emph{point payoffs} \cite{MM:CONCUR2021}).
-The $\limsup$ \emph{threshold objective} is to maximize the probability that $\limsup_{n\ge 0} r_n \ge 0$.
-Similarly, the $\liminf$ threshold objective is to maximize the probability that $\liminf_{n\ge 0} r_n \ge 0$.
-In the special case where the transition rewards are limited to the integers, the $\limsup$ (resp.\ $\liminf$) threshold objective corresponds to the well-studied B\"uchi (resp.\ co-B\"uchi) objective in formal verification \cite{ModCheckHB18,CGP:book}, since it suffices to see rewards $\ge 0$ infinitely often (resp.\ to see rewards $<0$ only finitely often).
-However, the general case of \emph{countably infinite} MDPs with rational/real rewards is more complex.
-E.g., the sequence $-1/2, -1/3, -1/4 \dots$ does satisfy $\limsup \ge 0$ and $\liminf \ge 0$.
+Every run then induces an infinite sequence of seen transition rewards $r_0r_1r_2\dots$ (also called \emph{daily payoffs} \cite{Maitra-Sudderth:2003} or \emph{point payoffs} \cite{MM:CONCUR2021}).
+General objectives are defined by real-valued bounded measurable functions on runs.
+(In some cases, e.g., the threshold objectives below, this function is just an indicator function of some measurable event, i.e., one tries to maximize the probability of the event.)